 With this, a new agency opinion made says one of the key federal laws wielded against Internet gambling, called the Wire Act, applies only to sports betting.

-In an article found here, they talk about the new Justice Department opinion, “pretty much says that (Internet poker regulation) is entirely up to the states” said I. Nelson Rose, a gambling law expert and professor at Whittier Law School in Costa Mesa, California.
+There are several articles that talk about the new Justice Department opinion, “pretty much says that (Internet poker regulation) is entirely up to the states” said I. Nelson Rose in one of the articles, a gambling law expert and professor at Whittier Law School in Costa Mesa, California.
 It’s and interesting article and a good read.